-The Ojibwe language is an indigenous language of Minnesota and is taught as part of the curriculum in the Department of American Indian Studies.
-In this major, students will gain not only an in-depth grammatical knowledge of this beautiful language, but also an opportunity to develop a high oral proficency.
-To complete this major, you will need to complete 4 years of Ojibwe language.
+Dakota and Ojibwe are indigenous languages of Minnesota and taught as part of the curriculum in the Department of American Indian Studies.
+In these majors, students will gain not only an in-depth grammatical knowledge of these beautiful languages, but also an opportunity to develop a high oral proficiency.
+To complete these majors, you will need to complete four years of Dakota or Ojibwe language.

 Individualized Degree Programs

 Independent study options and innovative experiential learning opportunities are available to match your individual career needs and interests.

 University Honors Program (UHP) students have the opportunity to graduate with Latin honors (cum laude, magna cum laude, summa cum laude), a nationally recognized symbol of academic achievement.
 See their website for information regarding admission to the program, requirements, and planning.